burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 19. Current Exception.
 Internal Details.

-The construction in the standard library is devoted to the concept of the current exception object called *"Exception Pointer"*.
+The construction in the standard library devoted to the concept of the current exception object called *"Exception Pointer"*.
 Starting from C++11, it's possible to get it object via [std::current_exception](https://en.cppreference.com/w/cpp/error/current_exception) and [std::exception_ptr](https://en.cppreference.com/w/cpp/error/exception_ptr).

 ## 20. The Trailing Return Type For Functions